auth0/docs/articles/learn-identity/01-introduction-to-identity.md

 ---
-description: A whirlwind tour of identity, protocols, open standards, SSO, OAuth2, and Open ID Connect.
+description: A whirlwind tour of identity history, concepts, and terminology: protocols, open standards, SSO, OAuth2, OpenID Connect and more.
 classes: video-page
 ---
 # Introduction to Identity

-A whirlwind tour of identity, protocols, open standards, SSO, OAuth2, and Open ID Connect.
+A whirlwind tour of identity history, concepts, and terminology: protocols, open standards, SSO, OAuth2, OpenID Connect and more.

 <div class="video-wrapper" data-video="pdlav16113"></div>